Petyr Baelish: Critical reception

 Gillen's performance has received significant praise.
 Huw Fullerton of Radio Times praised his performance on the show.
 Writing for The Huffington Post, Gil Kidron described the character as "gross...creepy...evil" and stated, "you should root for him to win."
 Kidron claims, "in Westeros he's a 99 percenter."
 Kidron writes Petyr is "doing it for himself", but "he's working tirelessly to destroy an old and decaying world that none of us would want to live in."
 In an article published in the National Review, Grant Starrett claimed that every red-blooded American should root for Littlefinger.
 Starrett praised Baelish's rags-to-riches story, saying, "He epitomizes what could soon be called the Westerosi Dream."
 Meritocracy, social mobility, and an end to a failing system are all reasons to support Petyr Baelish for the Iron Throne, according to Starrett.

+The changes to Littlefinger's storyline and personality in the show in comparison to the books were met with a mixed to negative reception.
+In his book, Fire Cannot Kill A Dragon, Martin highlighted numerous writing inconsistencies between the early seasons which were based on the books, and the later seasons which diverged from the book material, particularly the showrunners' decision to have Littlefinger hand Sansa Stark to House Bolton and later claim that he was not aware of how she would likely be treated by Ramsay, despite the Boltons having an infamous reputation for their history of flaying their enemies alive and their recent participation in the Red Wedding, while in the books he is one of the most knowledgeable men in Westeros and is currently using her as a political asset to seize control of both the Vale and the North by overthrowing the Boltons for his own gain.
+Martin claimed that Benioff and Weiss ignored his planned story outline in both A Feast for Crows and The Winds of Winter by abandoning the Alayne Stone story near the end of the fourth season and instead having Sansa become a stronger character by being raped and abused by Ramsay, which Martin said damaged Sansa's development arc and which was also one of three reasons why he fell out with them, the other two being the omissions of Arianne Martell and Lady Stoneheart, and confirmed that Littlefinger will not hand Sansa to the Boltons in the books.
+Martin also expressed his belief that the fifth season damaged any mystery or ambiguity to Littlefinger's character from the books and turned him into a mere one-dimensional villain, and was dissatisfied with his death scene in the seventh season finale.

 Recognition and awards

 Aidan Gillen has received award nominations for his portrayal.
 His nominations include Portal Award for Best Supporting Actor in 2012, and Irish Film & Television Awards for Best Supporting Actor on Television in 2012 and 2014.